lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 For instance, to associate _www.mycompany.com_ to your database _mycompany.odoo.com_ :

-  * in Odoo.sh, add _www.mycompany.com_ in the custom domains of your project settings,
+  * in Konvergo ERP.sh, add _www.mycompany.com_ in the custom domains of your project settings,

   * in your domain name manager (e.g. _godaddy.com_ , _gandi.net_ , _ovh.com_), configure _www.mycompany.com_ with a `CNAME` record with as value _mycompany.odoo.com_.